Grant Dayton: Professional career

-Miami Marlins
+Florida / Miami Marlins

-Dayton was drafted by the Florida Marlins in the 11th round of the 2010 Major League Baseball draft.
+Dayton was drafted by the Florida Marlins in the 11th round, with the 347th overall selection, of the 2010 Major League Baseball draft.
 After one game with the Gulf Coast Marlins, he was assigned to the Jamestown Jammers of the New York–Penn League, where he was 1–1 with a 1.88 ERA in 17 appearances.
 In 2011 with the Greensboro Grasshoppers of the South Atlantic League, he appeared in 49 games with a 3.15 ERA and a 7–1 record.
 In 2012, he began the season with the Jupiter Hammerheads of the Florida State League where he was 2–5 with a 2.85 ERA in 31 appearances (including six starts) with 71 strikeouts.
 He credited his success that season to pitching coach Joe Coleman, and on August 13 he was promoted to the Double-A Jacksonville Suns of the Southern League.
 He appeared in seven games for the Suns at the end of the season and then played for the Phoenix Desert Dogs of the Arizona Fall League.

 Dayton received an invitation to major league spring training with the Marlins in 2013 but suffered a stress fracture in his pitching elbow and underwent surgery in February which kept him out of action until May 20.
 He was 4–4 with a 2.37 ERA in 30 games for the Suns that season.

-Dayton was added to the Marlins 40-man roster after the 2013 season.
-He split the 2014 season between the Suns and the AAA New Orleans Zephyrs of the Pacific Coast League.
+Dayton was added to the Marlins' 40-man roster after the 2013 season, in order to be protected from the Rule 5 draft.
+He split the 2014 season between the Suns and the Triple-A New Orleans Zephyrs of the Pacific Coast League.
 In 50 games he had a 3.12 ERA and a 2–3 record and 79 strikeouts.
-He was designated for assignment by the Marlins on April 24, 2015, but remained in the organization and pitched in 25 games for New Orleans, with a 2–1 record and 2.83 ERA.
+Dayton was designated for assignment by the Marlins on April 24, 2015, but remained in the organization and pitched in 25 games for New Orleans, with a 2–1 record and 2.83 ERA.